Bensk1/HyriseWorkloadGenerator/README.md

 # HyriseWorkloadGenerator
-A workload generator for hyrise

 ### Workload Generator
 The workload generator sends automatically a configurable workload to Hyrise.
 It does this by simulating days and the workload might change for different days.
 Some parts of the workload might also occur periodically.
 Performance will be recorded and statistics calculated.
 The specifications for the workloads and general simulation are defined in json format.
-An example is given in workload.json.
+An example is given in *workloadSample.json*.

 The workload generator reads the specification and automatically builds json query plans in HYRISE format.
 Those queries are **not** sent as fast as possible, the workload generator tries to simulate a real workload by not putting the system under full load, but sending some queries approximately every 150ms.